ankman007/Mini-JavaScript-Projects/README.md

 - Commit your changes and make a new pull request.
 Please provide a detailed description of the changes you've made and why you've made them.
 ## Guidelines for Contributions

-- Make sure your contribution aligns with the goal of this repository, which is to provide beginner-friendly Java projects.
+- Make sure your contribution aligns with the goal of this repository, which is to provide beginner-friendly JavaScript projects.

 - Make sure your code is well-documented and easy to understand.